SE-UUlm/snowballr-frontend/wiki/Contributing.md

    request into the `develop` branch.
 Make sure to use merge commits and not squash or rebase.
 4. If there were updates to the `develop` branch while the pull request was in review, you will need to rebase your branch onto the `develop` branch again and resolve any conflicts.
 Make sure this is discussed with the reviewer.
-5. After merging the pull request, the commit is automatically closed and the status is set to `Done`.
+5. After merging the pull request, the issue is automatically closed and the status is set to `Done`.

 ### Commits & Branches